 There was no real reason behind the journey.
 We were just travelling to see what we could see.
 Which is, of course, the best reason to take any journey.

-So we toured the northern lands of Greece.
+So we toured these northern lands of Greece.
 Lands that run from western coastal towns to the Bosporus.
 From Balkan southern borders to the top of the Thessaly plain.

 We went from the Ionian Sea to the Bay of the Sacred Mountain in the Aegean.

 Remote villages, mountainous frontiers.
-We stayed in monasteries, talked with the Voreioelladites people.
-Passed through the busy towns.
-Travelled the great modern roads built on history that once linked Byzantine cities and the glories of the ancient world.
+We talked with the Voreioelladites people.
+Walked the gorges.
+Sailed on the great lakes.
+Passed through the busy towns and travelled the long modern roads built on history that once linked Byzantine cities and the glories of the ancient world.